-- 1. Among the sectors of society that were important in colonial politics prior to the American Revolution, the more radical forces were represented by
+- 1. Among the sectors of society that were important in colonial politics prior to the American Revolution, the more radical forces were represented by:

 - a.
-New England merchants.
+New England merchants

-- b. holders of lands, offices, and patents.
+- b. holders of lands, offices, and patents

-- c. southern planters and shipbuilders.
+- c.
+Southern planters and shipbuilders

-- d. shopkeepers, laborers, and small farmers.
+- d. shopkeepers, laborers, and small farmers

-- e. well-organized labor unions.
+- e. well-organized labor unions

-ANS: D DIF: Difficult TOP: CH02 - The First Founding: Interests and Conflicts MSC: Remembering
+ANS: D DIF: Difficult

+TOP: Sectors of Society with Stakes in Colonial Politics (I.A) MSC: Remembering

 - 2. Which of the following was NOT one of the sectors of society that was particularly influential in colonial politics?

 - a.
 New England merchants

-- b. southern planters
+- b.
+Southern planters

-- c. the poor
+- c.
+Daughters of the American Revolution

 - d. small farmers

 - e. shopkeepers

-ANS: C DIF: Moderate TOP: CH02 - The First Founding: Interests and Conflicts MSC: Remembering
+ANS: C DIF: Moderate TOP: Sectors of Society with Stakes in Colonial Politics (I.A) MSC: Remembering

 - 3. Prior to the Revolutionary War, British policies harmed the economic interests of which two large sectors of colonial society that previously supported British rule?

 - a. royalists and small farmers

-- b. southern planters and New England merchants
+- b.
+Southern planters and New England merchants

 - c. laborers and small farmers

 - d.
 New England merchants and shopkeepers

-- e. southern planters and royalists
+- e.
+Southern planters and royalists

-ANS: B DIF: Difficult TOP: CH02 - The First Founding: Interests and Conflicts MSC: Understanding
+ANS: B DIF: Difficult TOP: Sectors of Society with Stakes in Colonial Politics (I.A) MSC: Understanding

-- 4. In the chain of events leading up to the American Revolution, the radical forces were permitted to expand their political influence because the colonial elites were split by
+- 4. In the chain of events leading up to the American Revolution, the radical forces were permitted to expand their political influence because the colonial elites were split by:

-- a. disagreement over slavery.
+- a. disagreement over slavery

-- b. western boundary disputes.
+- b. western boundary disputes

-- c. a lack of common currency.
+- c. a lack of common currency

 - d.
-British tax and trade policies.
+British tax and trade policies

-- e. an inability to bridge their language barriers.
+- e. an inability to bridge their language barriers

-ANS: D DIF: Difficult TOP: CH02 - The First Founding: Interests and Conflicts MSC: Remembering
+ANS: D DIF: Difficult TOP: British Taxation (I.A.i) MSC: Remembering

-5. The colonists organized and participated in the Boston Tea Party of 1773 as a response to a. the unjustness of the Stamp Act.
+- 5. The colonists organized and participated in the Boston Tea Party of 1773 as a response to: - a. the unjustness of the Stamp Act - b. military seizure of tea and other agricultural goods in Boston Harbor - c. atrocities by British garrison troops

-- b. military seizure of tea and other agricultural goods in Boston Harbor. - c. atrocities by British garrison troops. - d. the withdrawal of military protection from commercial ships sailing to the Americas. - e. the British granting the East India Company a monopoly on the export of tea from Britain.
+- d. the withdrawal of military protection from commercial ships sailing to the Americas - e. the British granting the East India Company a monopoly on the export of tea from Britain

-ANS: E DIF: Moderate TOP: CH02 - The First Founding: Interests and Conflicts
+ANS: E DIF: Moderate TOP: Boston Tea Party (I.B.i) MSC: Understanding

-MSC: Understanding

-- 6. In 1773, the British government granted a monopoly on the export of tea from Britain to the politically powerful East India Company, who sought to bypass the colonial merchants and sell the tea directly to the colonies.
-The merchants called on their radical adversaries for support, and the most dramatic result was the - a.
-Boston Tea Party. - b. attack on Fort Sill. - c.
-Philadelphia slaughter. - d. ceremonial burning of the Union Jack flag in the Philadelphia town square. - e. inciting of pirate attacks on East India Company ships.
+- 6. In 1773, the British government granted a monopoly on the export of tea from Britain to the politically powerful East India Company who sought to bypass the colonial merchants and sell the tea directly to the colonies.
+The merchants called on their radical adversaries for support, and the most dramatic result was the: - a.
+Boston Tea Party - b. attack on Fort Sill - c.
+Philadelphia slaughter - d. ceremonial burning of the "Union Jack" flag in the Philadelphia town square - e. inciting of pirate attacks on East India Company ships d.
+Alexander Hamilton e.
+John Burgoyne

-ANS: A DIF: Easy TOP: CH02 - The First Founding: Interests and
+ANS: A DIF: Easy TOP: Boston Tea Party (I.B.i) MSC: Applying

-Conflicts

-MSC: Applying

-- 7. The Boston Tea Party was led by
+- 7. The Boston Tea Party was led by:

 - a.
-Patrick Henry.
+Patrick Henry

 - b.
-Thomas Payne.
+Thomas Payne

 - c.
-Samuel Adams.
+Samuel Adams